dharapvj/argocd-demo/README.md

 ## Application Deployment via ArgoCD

 Now that ArgoCD is deployed along with secret decryption capabilities, its time to deploy sample apps.
-Two sample apps here are available in https://github.com/dharapvj/flux-trial. helm-chart based app in helm-chart directory.
-A raw k8s manifest app in raw-k8s directory.
+Two sample apps here are available in this repo itself. a) helm-chart based app in `helm-chart` directory.
+A raw k8s manifest app in `raw-k8s` directory.
 Both the apps showcase encrypted content.
 Content has been encrypted using same application encryption key which was provided to ArgoCD via age-key secret.

 ### Deployment of helm-app using secret
 To deploy helm-app as well as raw-k8s app, you can use included manifest file which uses ArgoCD CR called `Application`